 You will receive an important document on the day of the naturalization swearing-in or oath ceremony.
 It's your "certificate of naturalization."
 It's not a passport, but a sheet of paper with your photo and some text on it.
 This certificate is useful for proving your citizenship status in various contexts, such as applying for family members to immigrate—but it cannot be used in place of a U.S. passport.

 You will not receive a U.S. passport on the day of your swearing-in ceremony.
-But in some places, if you plan ahead and also leave yourself some time at the end of the ceremony to stand in a long line, you might be able to apply for one.
+But in some parts of the United States, if you plan ahead and also leave yourself some time at the end of the ceremony to stand in a long line, you might be able to apply for one.
 Find out whether the U.S. State Department will be providing staff to accept passport applications at your swearing-in ceremony.

-It's a good idea to fill out the passport application form (DS-11) BEFORE you get to the oath ceremony, to make extra sure that it is complete and correct.
+It's also a good idea to fill out the passport application form (DS-11) BEFORE you get to the oath ceremony, to make extra sure that it is complete and correct.
 If you weren't given a copy of this form at your naturalization interview with USCIS, you may download it from the Passport Application Forms page of the State Department website.

 DO NOT, however, sign the form until you are in the presence of a State Department official.